ffadrique/FTL/README.md

 ### stack

-Stacks are a type of containers, specifically designed to operate in a LIFO context (last-in first-out), where elements are inserted and extracted only from one end of the container.
+Stacks are a type of container, specifically designed to operate in a LIFO context (last-in first-out), where elements are inserted and extracted only from one end of the container.
 Elements are pushed/popped from the *back* of the specific container, which is known as the top of the stack.

 Reference STL documentation: http://www.cplusplus.com/reference/stack/stack/

-Limitations with repsect to STL C++
+Limitations with respect to STL C++
 - No emplace functions.
 - No swap functions.